yona-projects/yona/README.md

 =======
 Yona is a web-based project hosting software.

-What is Yona?
+What you can do with Yona:
 --
-Yona is designed to increase the speed and efficiency of your team's work and development.
+Yona is designed to increase the speed and efficiency of team work and team development.

 - Issue tracker
-   - Transferable Issue
+   - Issues can be transferred to other projects
-   - Issue change history
+   - Issues' change histories can be viewed
 - Bulletin board
 - Embedded Git/SVN respository features
-- Pull-request & Block based code review
+- Pull requests & Block-based code review
-- Online Commit
+- Online Commits
 - LDAP support
-- Social Login
+- Social login
-- Migration from/to another service/instance
+- Migration to/from other services or Yona instances
      - Github/Github Enterprise, Redmine, Yona

-Yona Distribution
+Distribution
 ---
-Currently, Yona offers two distributions per version.
+Currently, There are two distribution types.

-#### MariaDB Version
+#### MariaDB version
-- Recommended version.
+- Recommended version
-- Distributed as a file in the similar format as yona-v1.3.0-bin.zip
-- It takes a little effort to install DB, but it can be operated stably.
+- It takes a little effort to install DB, but it guarantees stable operation

-#### Embedded H2 DB Version
+#### Embedded H2 DB version
 - Portable version that can be downloaded and run immediately.
-No need to setting a DB.
-- Distributed as a file in the similar format as yona-h2-v1.3.0-bin.zip
-- It can be used portable.
-For example, along with USB etc. And it can be carried around with zip as a whole of work.
+  - Setting a DB is not required.
+  - Also, can run the software directly from a USB device
- - Not suitable for large-scale team. (over 500 people)
+- Suitable for small teams (under 500 users).

 How to install
 ---